Mental Health related deaths

 Military of Defence

-Concerns summary Military debriefs lack individual trauma support and promote alcohol use over discussion.
+Concerns summary (AI summary) Military debriefs lack individual trauma support and promote alcohol use over discussion.
 The resettlement process for leavers fails to provide mandatory comprehensive mental health assessments, leaving ex-personnel reliant on external services.

 Robyn Skilton